-The Commissioner for Legislative Standards is an officer of the House of Assembly appointed by the House (section 43 of the House of Assembly Act).
+The Commissioner for Legislative Standards is an officer of the House of Assembly appointed by the House (section 34 of the House of Assembly Act).
 The Office of the Commissioner for Legislative Standards has traditionally been held by the same individual who holds the position of Chief Electoral Officer.

-In addition to responsibilities assigned under the House of Assembly Act and the House of Assembly Accountability Act, the Commissioner is also responsible for hearing the appeals of public office holders under the Conflict of Interest Act, 1995.
+In addition to the responsibilities assigned under the House of Assembly Act and the House of Assembly Accountability Act, the Commissioner is also responsible for hearing the appeals of public office holders under the Conflict of Interest Act, 1995.

-The Commissioner's office is located at 39 Hallett Crescent, St. John's, NL, A1B 4C4.
-The telephone number is 729-0714 and the fax number is 729-0679.
+The Commissioner's office is located at 39 Hallett Crescent, St. John's, in the O'Leary Industrial Park.
+The telephone number is 729-0714 (1-877-729-7987 toll-free) and the fax number is 729-0679.